RUN BETTER WITH OUR NEWSLETTER

 A good running watch will provide you with useful information both during your run and afterwards, helping you track your progress and plan your training.
 Some watches also have the key features of GPS and music, which give you more of the ultimate running experience.
 Running watches can also educate you on how to run faster by working out your cadence, heart rate zones and VO2 max levels as you run.

-More common smartwatches like the Apple Watch will suffice for those who run casually, but if you’re looking to train more regularly or for a long-distance event like marathon, or longer distance, then you’ll want to look at a dedicated running watch from the likes of Polar or Garmin.
+More common smartwatches like the Apple Watch will suffice for those who run casually, but if you’re looking to train more regularly or for a long-distance event like marathon, or longer distance, then you’ll want to look at a dedicated running watch like a Garmin.
 The main focus of these watches is solely on running (or multi-sports), and on your progress.
 Here a few options which have the music feature as well as many other useful attributes to contribute to your runs:

 From all the explanations and research surrounding this topic, we can certainly determine that running with music benefits performance in a number of ways.
 People use music to make jogs more enjoyable and allow them to focus on their health: a win-win, right?